abourget/shuttle-go/README.md

 configuration for this app.
 Otherwise, `slow_jog` represents the minimum number of milliseconds between two events to be considered slow.
 It defaults to 200 ms.

+### Lightworks

+Avoid Lightworks key bindings with modifiers however.
+Capital letters are great as they cannot be combined, and are more direct and they are less likely to conflict with your other bindings and Lightworks recognizes them.

+### Drivers

+See `sample_config.json` for example configuration of each driver.

+#### `xdotool` (default)

+The key names to use in the X11 bindings are found here: https://www.cl.cam.ac.uk/~mgk25/ucs/keysymdef.h or you can view them locally in `/usr/include/X11/keysymdef.h` (stripped of the `XK_` prefix).

+You need to install the `xdotool` package before using this driver (default).

+#### `exec`

+Any bindings triggered will execute the corresponding command through `/bin/bash -c "your command"`

+#### `osc://host:port`

+In the configuration, use `"driver": "osc://host:port"`, then all your bindings can be of the format: `/osc/address/path param1 param2 param3`.

+You can send multiple messages with one key by separating those bindings by ` + ` (that's a space, a plus sign, and another space).

+A special `/sleep 0.123` message can be added, and it interpreted by `shuttle-go` as a sleep between two OSC messages.
+Use that if your program goes berzerk when messages are too close.

 ## Run